-It’s in this question we tend to stumble most often to interpret the scriptures for today because we don’t understand the orginal audience and the times in which the writing is set.
+It’s in this question we tend to stumble most often to interpret the scriptures for today because we don’t understand the original audience and the times in which the writing is set.

 4. In what style was it written?

-This might seem strange to consider, but it’s not because the Bible is a work of literature which means each book of the Bible utilizes various styles of literary genres.
+While this might seem strange to consider, it’s not, because the Bible is a work of literature.
+That means that each book of the Bible utilizes various styles of literary genres.
 Each literary genre uses language in a different way.

-The two primary literary genres used in Bible is narrative and poetry.
+The two primary literary genres used in Bible are narrative and poetry.
 But we can also break the genres down this way:

 - Historical narrative – Factual retelling of events